Juan Emilio Viguié: Noticieros Viguié (Viguié News)

-Viguié's international fame continued to grow, with his documentaries about Charles Lindbergh's 1928 visit to Puerto Rico, and the devastation caused that year by "Hurricane San Felipe Segundo" (known in the U.S. as "Okeechobee Hurricane").
+Viguié's international fame continued to grow, with his documentaries about Charles Lindbergh's 1928 visit to Puerto Rico, and the devastation caused that year by "Hurricane San Felipe Segundo" (known in the U.S. as "Okeechobee Hurricane") for Fox.
 Fox News paid him well for the use of both documentaries, Viguié signed contracts with both MGM and Fox News, and both networks served as international outlets for his work.

 Synchronized film dialogue became possible in the late 1920s, with the perfection of the audion amplifier tube and the introduction of the Vitaphone system.
 Thus, the era of the silent movie came to an end.
 Viguié incorporated the new sound technology into his documentaries, and in the interviews he conducted with political and entertainment celebrities.

 Romance Tropical

 Romance Tropical was the first Puerto Rican film with sound and the world's second Hispanic film with sound.

 In 1931, Viguié together with his son Juan Emilio Viguié, Jr. and journalist Manuel R. Navas, founded "Viguié Film Productions."

 That same year, Santa, a Mexican production and the first Spanish movie with sound, was presented in theaters throughout the island.
 After viewing Santa., Viguié was inspired to make his own movie with sound.

 With a loan of $10,000 and a screenplay written by Luis Pales Matos, Viguié produced and directed in 1934, Romance Tropical the first Puerto Rican movie with sound and the second Spanish movie with sound in the world.
 The movies' theme dealt with the romance between a poor boy and a rich girl.
 The cast of actors included Jorge Rodríguez, Raquel and Ernestina Canino (daughters of San Juan lawyer and film investor Manuel Canino), Sixto Chevremont, Cándido de Lorenzo and Lotty Tischer.
 Viguié's wife María was in charge of the wardrobe and the musical score was under the direction of composer Rafael Muñoz.

 Romance Tropical, which was distributed in theaters throughout Puerto Rico and New York by MGM, was an astounding success.
 MGM was ready to sign Viguié with a contract for four more movies and Frank Z. Clemente, MGM's Director of Latin productions, was going to establish his central offices in Puerto Rico.
 However, a copyright dispute over the movie erupted between the Canino family and Viguié.
 One of the results of the disputes was that MGM canceled its contracts with Viguié.